Clariant and Huntsman nix $20 billion deal

-Relenting to pressure from activist shareholders, Clariant and Huntsman Corporation have dropped their plans to combine into the world’s second-largest specialty chemicals company with annual sales of some $13 billion.
+The activist investor White Tale Holdings has pressured Clariant and Huntsman Corp. to drop plans to combine into the world’s second-largest specialty chemicals company with annual sales of some $13 billion.
+With that job complete, White Tale is now pushing Clariant to make more changes.

-The two firms—Clariant from Switzerland and Huntsman from the U.S.—announced the agreement in May.
-Valued at about $20 billion, the merger of equals was intended to create a larger company better positioned to compete in specialty chemicals, expand profits, and reduce costs.
-The companies promised annual cost savings of $400 million.
+Clariant and Huntsman announced the agreement in May.
+Valued at about $20 billion, the merger of equals was intended to create a larger firm better positioned to compete in specialty chemicals, expand profits, and reduce costs.
+The companies promised annual savings of $400 million.

-White Tale has meanwhile been strengthening its position in Clariant.
-In July, it disclosed it had bought shares to raise its stake in Clariant to 7.2%.
-By September, White Tale’s holdings were up to 15%.
-By the time Clariant and Huntsman dropped the merger, White Tale’s interest was in excess of 20% and other investors were joining the revolt.

-Clariant and Huntsman now say they will continue on their separate courses.
-“We remain convinced that the proposed merger of equals as agreed to on May 21, 2017, would have been in the long-term best interests of all of our shareholders,” the CEOs of the two firms said in a joint statement.
-However, they acknowledged that Clariant might not have been able to secure approval for the merger from two-thirds of its shareholders, as required under Swiss law.
+As it gradually increased its ownership stake in Clariant to a level that now exceeds 20%, White Tale was able to pressure the CEOs of the two firms to halt the transaction.
+The CEOs acknowledged that Clariant might not have been able to secure approval for the merger from two-thirds of its shareholders, as required under Swiss law.

-Clariant says it will continue on its own path to becoming a top-tier specialty chemicals company.
-Likewise, Huntsman CEO Peter Huntsman argues that the merger “is not the only option for Huntsman to create real and lasting value.”
-He says the company will focus on expanding its specialty chemicals business through organic growth and “bolt-on” acquisitions.

-The original agreement called for Clariant to pay Huntsman $210 million if it backed out of the deal.
-However, since the firms mutually decided to call it off, no payment will be made.
+Following the breakup on Friday, Oct.
+27, White Tale is now pushing Clariant to make further changes.
+“Unfortunately,” the firm writes in an open letter, “Clariant management’s comments since Friday betray a desire to go back in time and pretend this episode did not occur.”

+White Tale says Clariant must hire an independent financial advisor to assess its options, including White Tale’s suggestion that the Swiss firm sell its plastics and coatings division to become a more pure specialty chemical company.

 Join the conversation